Monocacy River: Dendrology

-The vegetation of the watershed is very similar to what one would expect to find through the Piedmont and valley and ridge regions.
-Some invasive species that threaten the balance of the ecosystem.
-A very good source for plant and tree information is the USDA-NRCS Plant Fact Sheets.
+The vegetation of the watershed is very similar to what one would expect to find through the Piedmont and valley and ridge regions, with some invasive species that threaten the balance of the ecosystem.

 Pollution

 The State of Maryland designated the Monocacy as a Maryland Scenic River in 1974.
-However, it has one of the greatest nonpoint source pollution problems in the state due in large part to runoff from the 3,500 farms, livestock operations and dairies in the watershed.
-The Maryland Department of the Environment (MDE) has listed the Monocacy with impaired water quality for nutrient pollution, sediment and fecal coliform bacteria.
+However, it has one of the greatest nonpoint source pollution problems in the state due in large part to runoff from the 3,500 farms, livestock operations, and dairies in the watershed.
+The Maryland Department of the Environment (MDE) has listed the Monocacy with impaired water quality for nutrient pollution, sediment, and fecal coliform bacteria.
 A major tributary basin, the Double Pipe Creek watershed, is also impaired by these pollutants.
-A 2012 MDE report states that fish and other aquatic life in the river have been severely impacted by pollution and loss of habitat.
+A 2012 MDE report said that fish and other aquatic life in the river were severely impacted by pollution and loss of habitat.

-Some farmers in the Monocacy watershed participate in the national Conservation Stewardship Program operated by the U.S. Department of Agriculture (USDA), designed to help stem pollution due to erosion and pollutant runoff from farming.
+Some farmers in the Monocacy watershed participate in the national Conservation Stewardship Program operated by the Natural Resources Conservation Service, part of the U.S. Department of Agriculture (USDA), designed to help stem pollution due to erosion and pollutant runoff from farming.
 In the 1990s the watershed was part of a national water quality demonstration project sponsored by USDA, which helped farmers reduce fertilizer usage and reduced discharges of nitrogen and phosphorus to the river.